neondatabase/website/content/docs/connect/connect-from-any-app.md

 ---
-title: Connect from any app or client
+title: Connect from any application
 enableTableOfContents: true
 ---
 When developing an application or accessing Neon from a client, you will need to connect to a database in your Neon project.
 In Neon, a database belongs to a branch, which may be the root branch of your Neon project (`main`) or a child branch.
 You can create databases in any branch.